kri-dur/Krishna_D_BSE/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaBMmpWIf28" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Summary
 My starter project was a digital clock with an alarm.
-Using a microcontroller and a crystal, the clock tracks time.
-Using two buttons at K1 and K2, you can change the hour and minute of the time on the display and set an alarm.
-Everytime you press a button or an alarm is set off, the buttons send a signal to the microcontroller which uses the triode to send an audio signal to the buzzer, which converts it to sound waves.
-This means everytime you press a button, change the time, or an alarm goes off,beeps are played.
-The simple components, like resistors and capacitors, help to manage the signals and voltage of the circuit.
-The device is powered by two AA batteries held on a stand on the back, but it can also use a DC to USB cable using the DC port.
+With the clock, you can customize the hours and minutes of the display and set alarms for specific times.
+The clock beeps when the user presses a button or the alarm time has come.
+### Components Used
+- Microcontroller: Coded to manage the circuit and its different components
+- Crystal: Keeps track of the time set to change the display with minutes and hours
+- Buttons: Enable the user to control the time displayed and set alarms based on different combinations of presses
+- Buzzer: Plays a beeping sound to notify the use of a change in settings or an alarm
+- Triode: Amplifies the audio and radio signals
+- Ceramic/Electrolytic Capacitors: Store and release electrical energy to control different parts of the circuit
+- Transistors - Amplify and direct electronic signals
+- Display - Shows the four digits for the time
+- AA batteries & holder: Power the circuit
+For the user to adjust the time and set and alarm, they have to use the two buttons at K1 and K2.
+When you press the button in a certain combination, the microcontroller runs its code based on the button input to change the digits in the display.
+Using the different types of At the same time, the microcontroller sends an audio signal to the buzzer, which the triode amplifies and the buzzer plays.
+When the user long presses K2 and saves their time settings, the crystal starts to track time.
+Every sixty seconds, the minute digit with change, and every 60 minutes, the hour digit will change in the display.
+Transistors assist in generally controlling user input and the crystal to send to the microcontroller.
+The capacitors help supply electrical energy towards different components like the buzzer or display based on the microcontroller and button input.
+## Challenges Faced
+Most components in the project require soldering, and being a beginner to soldering, my first attempts didn't go well.
+I overheated the soldering iron, soldered with too much material, and scratched the fiberglass of my first board trying to desolder.
+I also had a hard time distinguishing between what to solder and what to not.
+I learned that many of my challenges came from not cleaning the iron's tip and not being able to put conductive material on the tip.
+## Next Steps
+I have to start on my main project, the Phone-Controlled Robotic Arm.
+I have to build the arm, adjust the components and code, and develop/connect and app to the physical build.

 <!---# Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.